-In his twenty years with the Rochester Philharmonic Orchestra, Tyzik has written over 200 arrangements, orchestrations and compositions for orchestra.
+In his twenty-one years with the Rochester Philharmonic Orchestra, Tyzik has written over 200 arrangements, orchestrations and compositions for orchestra.
 A consummate musician, Tyzik regularly appears as a guest conductor in the orchestra’s classical subscription series.
 He has also been commissioned to compose original works for orchestra, including a Trombone Concerto, which was funded by a grant from the National Endowment of the Arts and subsequently performed at Carnegie Hall.
 Tyzik conducted the world premiere of his original work New York Cityscapes with the Royal Scottish National Orchestra in 2010.Tyzik composed a Timpani Concerto, commissioned by the RPO, and also led the RPO in the premiere of his new orchestral suite: Images (Musical Impressions of an Art Gallery) to rave reviews.

 A native of Hyde Park, New York, Tyzik began his life in music at nine years of age, when he first picked up a cornet.
-He studied both classical and jazz throughout high school, and went on to earn both his bachelor’s and master’s degrees from the Eastman School of Music, where he studied composition/arranging with Radio City Music Hall’s Ray Wright and jazz studies with Chuck Mangione.
+He studied both classical and jazz throughout high school, and went on to earn both his bachelor’s and master’s degrees from the Eastman School of Music, where he studied composition/ arranging with Radio City Music Hall’s Ray Wright and jazz studies with Chuck Mangione.
 Tyzik subsequently toured with Mangione as lead trumpet and worked on five Mangione recordings as a producer and performer from 1976 to 1981.